 - Lameness (by far the most common)

 - Reluctance to engage in play or seeming to tire more quickly

 - Reluctance to jump

 - Increased irritability

 - Reluctance to be touched or petted

-A good physical examination, including assessment of gait and muscle strength, is helpful in focusing in on the affected joint(s).
+A good physical examination, including gait assessment and muscle strength, helps focus on the affected joint(s).